Before you learn about jicama nutrition, you might first be wondering what jicama is and what it looks like.

-Bodybuilders, athletes and other individuals training at high intensities might want to eat more carbs in order to adequately restore their glycogen.
+Bodybuilders, athletes, and other people training at high intensities might want to eat more carbs in order to adequately restore their glycogen.
 In this case, the cyclical ketogenic diet (CKD) comes into play.

 The CKD follows your typical SKD for the majority of the week, with the other one or two days being dedicated to carb backloading, which involves a high carb intake of 400-600 grams of carbohydrates.

-Looking for a substitute to your favorite type of potato?
+Looking for a substitute for your favorite type of potato?
 Want a new keto-friendly root veggie?
 Jicama is the answer.